Sudomemo/sudomemo-locales/README.md

 13. Give your Pull Request a title and add your Flipnote Studio ID in the comment area along with anything you want to note.
 Finally, click on **Create Pull Request** to submit it.

-14. We'll review your Pull Request as soon as possible, make to to check back regularly in case there is something we ask you to fix. c:
+14. We'll review your Pull Request as soon as possible, make sure to check back regularly in case there is something we ask you to fix. c:

 #### Langcode list